 This section of the Code applies to Company-conducted training, education, or other business meetings.
 For a discussion of programs or meetings conducted by a third party (for example, third-party educational conferences), see Section IV of the Code.

-SECTION III Company-Conducted Programs & Meetings with Health Care Professionals
+May Companies Provide Alcohol at Company-Conducted Programs & Meetings?